 The difference between resigning and retiring is based on your eligibility to commence your retirement benefit with PSERS.
 If you are able to commence your pension immediately after separation and intend on commencing your distribution of benefit, you would be selecting “Retire” on your notice.
 If you are not eligible to commence your pension or have not met the service requirement to receive a pension benefit, or are choosing not to commence your benefit immediately after separation you would select “Resigning” on your notice.

-In order to officially resign from employment with the School District of Philadelphia, you must submit a Retirement-Resignation Notice to the Retirement Department.
+In order to officially resign from employment with the School District of Philadelphia, you must submit a Retirement and Resignation Form Updated 3 13 23 to firstname.lastname@example.org.
 Once notification is received all applicable parties will be notified of your intent to separate employment.

 If you are separating from employment and are not vested and would like to withdraw your funds: